subhadip001/ai-chatbot/workbook.md

 ## Requirements
  - This app should allow user-to-user chat without using Socket.io, meaning it should be stateless.
- - A user can create a unique chat room and share the Room Id with another user to join and start chatting.
+ - A user can create a unique chat room and share the Room Id or the URL with another user to join and start chatting.
  - Utilize Redis for storing and managing chat data.

 ## Approach